nachogl1/reviewing-patterns/README.md

 - Uses
     - Allows you to choose different algorithms at runtime to achieve an objective.
 In the case of this example, it lets us choose what type of payment strategy we want to use to accomplish the objective of paying for items.
+    - The difference with visitor is that different strategies are applied to one target.
+Whereas in visitor, we focus on one algorithm that is applied to different targets.
 - To take into consideration
     - I like this pattern, so maybe I got onboard with the details and got the problem too complicated for what it is in reality, I hope you can understand it.
 I really enjoyed it.
 For sure there are wrong things in the code, but